This article may contain compensated links. Please read disclaimer for more info.

-It is also recommended that on board the train you store your luggage within eyesight, instead of on the dedicated spaces between the seats and the doors.
+It is also recommended that on board the train, you store your luggage within eyesight, instead of in the dedicated spaces between the seats and the doors.
 In most cases, you should be able to store your luggage in the compartments above your seat.

 Making Train Connections

 Unlike flight connections, you really don’t need much time between train connections.
-In fact, sometimes, a train connection might just involve walking to the other side of the platform.
-However, other times you will need to walk from one end of the train station to the other, so leave yourself plenty of time to make your connection – 10 minutes should be plenty.
+Sometimes, a train connection might involve walking to the other side of the platform.
+However, at other times you will need to walk from one end of the train station to the other, so leave yourself plenty of time to make your connection – 10 minutes should be plenty.

 We hope that this Train Travel Guide will help you with getting around France by train.
 Bon voyage!